castle/castle-php/README.md

 **[Castle](https://castle.io) adds real-time monitoring of your authentication stack, instantly notifying you and your users on potential account hijacks.**

+## Usage

+See the [documentation](https://docs.castle.io) for how to use this SDK with the Castle APIs

 ## Getting started

 Obtain the latest version of the Castle PHP bindings with: